vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 With **TTL**, **Nebula Graph** provides the ability to filter the expired data automatically when traversing vertices and edges.
 The system will automatically delete the expired data during the compaction phase, without a delete operation that is explicitly issued by the console.

-`ttl_col` indicates the ttl column, while `ttl_duration` indicates the duration of the ttl.
-When the sum of the ttl column and the ttl_duration is less than the current time, we consider the data as expired.
+`ttl_col` indicates the TTL column, while `ttl_duration` indicates the duration of the TTL.
+When the sum of the TTL column and the ttl_duration is less than the current time, we consider the data as expired.
 The `ttl_col` type is integer or timestamp, and is set in seconds. `ttl_duration` is also set in seconds.

 ## TTL configurations